Bringing Cremated Ashes on Board / Burial at Sea

-- The remains have been cremated by a facility licensed to perform these services in the US, and the guest carries a certification of the compliant cremation.
+- The remains have been cremated by a facility licensed to perform these services and the guest carries a certification of the compliant cremation.

 - The cremated remains are transported in a proper urn and remain in this urn during the entire travel.

-- The ashes are maintained in a leak proof and in a sealed container.
+- The ashes are maintained in a leak proof, sealed container.

 - The container/urn must be able to pass through the X-ray machines as well as TSA X-ray machines